Fancony/longreadjournal/README.md

 ##### Shortcodes
 - [quote] ... [/quote]
   - Creates a quote slightly breaking the column with red vertical line to draw attention.
+- [big-quote source="NAME"] ... [/big-quote]
+  - Creates a quote slightly breaking the column with red vertical line to draw attention.
+Spans the entire article.
+Prints the source below.
 - [big-image type="INSERT-TYPE"] IMAGE-URL [/big-image]
   - The type can be either SCROLL or FIXED.
 Image will break if no type is specified.
 FIXED reverts to SCROLL on mobile devices
 - [review rating="NUMBER 1-10" header="REVIEW HEADER"]REVIEW SUM UP OR STATEMENT[/review]